 Business management consulting firms, on the other hand, are more likely to hire trainees with advanced degrees in business or specialized experience in a target industry, such as telecommunications.
 Rather than working with individual clients, these firms frequently work with major corporations.
 This type of consulting firm’s consultant trainee program will focus on how to do the job and how to manage clients properly.
 In this scenario, trainees would not be expected to cultivate new clients, so the program’s focus would be on learning client communication protocol.

 In either case, a consultant trainee would devote a substantial amount of time to learning the ropes.
 Outside consultants are brought in to provide a level of expertise that the client lacks.
 Each employee of the consulting firm must be a specialist in the field, with the knowledge, skills, licensing, and acclaim that comes with it.
-A consultant trainee learns the firm’s unique way of doing business working closely with more experienced consultants.
+A consultant trainee learns the firm’s unique way of doing business by working closely with more experienced consultants.
 He usually performs lower-level tasks while watching more complicated transactions.

 Meanwhile, the consultant trainee will work on obtaining any necessary certifications or licenses for the job.
 The trainee may have to study for professional exams on his own time, but the time spent working in the program usually fulfills on-the-job experience requirements for certifications and licenses.
 A consultant trainee will often be expected to begin positioning himself as an industry expert in addition to developing hard skills and meeting exam requirements.
-He can usually do this becoming a member of important trade associations, writing relevant articles for print or online publications, or teaching or speaking at workshops or conferences.
+He can usually do this by becoming a member of important trade associations, writing relevant articles for print or online publications, or teaching or speaking at workshops or conferences.